bgermann/cforms2/readme.txt

 This is a fork of cformsII, a highly customizable, flexible and powerful form builder plugin, covering a variety of use cases and features from attachments to multi form management, you can even have multiple forms on the same page!

-The original author does not seem to further develop the plugin.
+Oliver, the original author, does not further develop the plugin.
 This fork is an effort to keep it up to date.
 If you want to use non-GPL versions older than 10.2 or see their changelog, you can [browse the original Trac](https://plugins.trac.wordpress.org/browser/cforms/).
 If you want to use plugin versions older than 14.6.3, you should rename the directory containing the plugin from "cforms2" to "cforms".

 = Credits =

 Some icons are based on the wonderful set of Jan Kovařík: [glyphicons](http://glyphicons.com).

-Oliver, the original author, believes in good karma, so it is up to you to activate the link attribution on the global settings page.
-Thanks for the consideration.

 = License Information =